-The accounting policy for determining the fair value of investments is set out in Note 7 to the Financial Statements.
-The composition of investments held is shown below and in Note 7.
+The accounting policy for determining the fair value of investments is set out in Note 8 to the Financial Statements.
+The composition of investments held is shown below and in Note 8.

-The fair value of Cash at bank and Current asset investments equates to their carrying value in the Balance Sheet.
 Loans and receivables and other financial liabilities are stated at amortised cost which the Directors consider is equivalent to fair value.